Why God the Father?

 Thirdly, God as Father is the pattern of the ideal family, consistent with the pattern of both old and new testament family life, and He calls earthly fathers to radical holiness, self-sacrifice and love as they protect and steward their precious families.

-Finally, God is Spirit; He is beyond gender.
+Finally, God is Spirit; He is beyond sex.
 He is beautiful beyond description, incomparably kind, infinitely wise, and to be trusted.
 He has chosen, in His wisdom and mercy, to reveal Himself as a Father; even a “father to the fatherless” (Psalm 68).
 This is not a cold, distant God, nor a spiteful deadbeat dad.
 This is the infinite Lord of all the Universe, Love Himself, inviting you and I into His family, to dwell in His house, with Him, forever.